 Exercise plays an important role in female hormone balance in that it helps regulate the two big hormonal players – cortisol and insulin.
 These two hormones need to be balanced due to their effect on ovarian function.
 Two of my favorite forms of exercise are interval training and walking.

 Interval training drives down excess insulin levels and burns fat, thus decreasing inflammation, which is a major hormone disruptor.
 High-intensity exercise, lasting approximately 30 seconds, is followed by a rest period of the same amount or longer.
 This short duration of intense exercise doesn’t lead to adrenal burnout, which is true of other forms of exercise, such as extreme cardio or long-distance running.
 Healthy adrenal function plays an important role in female hormone balance.
+Stationary bikes and weight lifting are both great ways to implement interval training into your day.

 Walking, while it won’t burn fat like interval training, is great for decreasing cortisol levels due to unhealthy blood-sugar levels and stress.
 This, along with a consistent interval-training program, is effective in keeping cortisol levels in a healthy range.